Los Angeles Christian Counseling Logo

 Valeria Arias

 Motherhood alters your identity.
-No longer are you an individual, only responsible for your needs, wants, and whims.
+No longer are you an individual, only responsible for your needs, wants, and Practical Ways to Combat Loneliness in Motherhood 2whims.
 As a mother, you become responsible for another person and everything he or she needs.
 That includes physical, emotional, social, and spiritual needs as well as teaching them how to grow.
 That is a big responsibility, and one liable to loneliness.

 Handling this responsibility paired with the effects of shifting your entire identity can be challenging.
 Many times, it leaves moms feeling lonely.
 This loneliness is not necessarily indicative of being alone (although that can be part of it), but it stems from the isolation many women feel as they walk through this process.